Thalidomide: The active substance in Contergan,

 Thalidomide can cause polyneuritis, an inflammatory disease of the nervous system, in people who use the drug.
 Symptoms include a sensation of numbness in the tips of the fingers and feet.
 It can also be very painful.
 In the case of longer-lasting complaints, polyneuritis also leads to a change in the nerve tissue that can be demonstrated by pathology.

-Was Thalidomide developed during the Nazi era?
+Was Thalidomide developed during the Nazi era in Germany?

-Was Thalidomide also sold in other countries?
+Was Thalidomide also sold in countries other than Germany?

 Is Thalidomide still used today?